Dynamsoft/barcode-reader-javascript-samples/hello-world/README.md

 ## Hello World in Angular

-Read more in the README under "3.read-video-angular".
+Read more in the README under "angular".

 ## Hello World in React

-Read more in the README under "4.read-video-react".
+Read more in the README under "react".

 ## Hello World in React using Hooks

-Read more in the README under "13.read-video-react-hooks".

-## Hello World in Vue 2

-Read more in the README under "5.read-video-vue".
+Read more in the README under "react-hooks".

-## Hello World in Vue 3
+## Hello World in Vue

-Read more in the README under "6.read-video-vue3".
+Read more in the README under "vue".

 ## Hello World in Next.js

-Read more in the README under "7.read-video-nextjs".
+Read more in the README under "next".

 ## Hello World in NuxtJS

-Read more in the README under "8.read-video-nuxtjs".
+Read more in the README under "nuxt".

 ## Hello World in Electron

-Read more in the README under "9.read-video-electron".
+Read more in the README under "electron".

 ## Hello World in PWA

-Read more in the README under "10.read-video-pwa".
+Read more in the README under "pwa".

 ## Hello World with RequireJS

 This sample shows how to use the SDK in a web page based on RequireJS.

-Let's quickly break down the methods used in order:

-* `license`: This property specifies a license key.
-* `createInstance()`: This method creates a `BarcodeScanner` object.
-This object can read barcodes directly from a video input with the help of its interactive UI (hidden by default) and the MediaDevices interface.
-* `onFrameRead`: This event is triggered every time the SDK finishes scanning a video frame.
-The `results` object contains all the barcode results that the SDK have found on this frame.
-In this example, we print the results to the browser console.
-* `onUniqueRead`: This event is triggered when the SDK finds a new barcode, which is unique among multiple frames. `txt` holds the barcode text value while `result` is an object that holds details of the barcode.
-In this example, an alert will be displayed on unique reads.
-* `show()`: This method brings up the built-in UI of the `BarcodeScanner` object and starts scanning

-Actually, it is not necessary to define both onFrameRead and onUniqueRead in the code. onUniqueRead is more commonly used because it is triggered only when a new barcode is detected, rather than on every frame.

 ## Hello World with ES6

 This sample shows how to use the SDK in a web page based on ES6 (also known as ECMAScript 2015 or ECMAScript 6).

-Let's quickly break down the methods used in order:

-* `license`: This property specifies a license key.
-* `createInstance()`: This method creates a `BarcodeScanner` object.
-This object can read barcodes directly from a video input with the help of its interactive UI (hidden by default) and the MediaDevices interface.
-* `onFrameRead`: This event is triggered every time the SDK finishes scanning a video frame.
-The `results` object contains all the barcode results that the SDK have found on this frame.
-In this example, we print the results to the browser console.
-* `onUniqueRead`: This event is triggered when the SDK finds a new barcode, which is unique among multiple frames. `txt` holds the barcode text value while `result` is an object that holds details of the barcode.
-In this example, an alert will be displayed on unique reads.
-* `show()`: This method brings up the built-in UI of the `BarcodeScanner` object and starts scanning

-Actually, it is not necessary to define both onFrameRead and onUniqueRead in the code. onUniqueRead is more commonly used because it is triggered only when a new barcode is detected, rather than on every frame.

 ## Hello World with WebView

-Read more in the README under "14.read-video-webview".
+Read more in the README under "webview".

 ## Support